The Academic Resource Center

 Miguel Capers, M.Ed.

 Disability & Learning Skills Advisor (School of Continuing Studies)

-Miguel recently joined the ARC as the Disability & Learning Skills Advisor at the School of Continuing Studies (SCS).
+Miguel is the Disability & Learning Skills Advisor at the School of Continuing Studies (SCS).
 Miguel earned a B.A. in Psychology from Fort Valley State University, an M.Ed. in Special Education from Texas A&M University, and is currently a Doctoral Candidate in Diversity and Equity in Education at the University of Illinois Urbana-Champaign.
 His research focuses on the intersectionality of race, gender, and disability, inclusive practices for students with disabilities, and the transition of students with disabilities to post-school environments.
 Miguel is looking forward to working with Georgetown University students, faculty, and staff in the continued effort to make the university a more inclusive and equitable space for individuals with disabilities.
 In his free time, Miguel plays the cello, paints, and enjoys tennis, hiking, camping, anime, and anything sci-fi.
 (Pronouns: he/him/his)

 Betsy Milarcik, M.Ed., M.F.A.

 Learning Skills Specialist

 In her role as the Learning Skills Specialist, Betsy provides one-on-one consultations to students experiencing academic challenges.
 She facilitates study skills workshops for groups of students across campus, as well as highlighting different study techniques in the Academic Success Webinar Series.
 Betsy also manages the ARC’s foreign language tutoring program.